|

 Social Affairs engaged two consultants to

-develop economic and ecological vulnerability
+develop economic and ecological

-indices.
-DESA also convened an ad hoc expert
+vulnerability indices.
+DESA also convened an

-consultants and to make appropriate recommendations.
+work of the consultants and to make

 Interagency Coordination